algorandfoundation/specs/dev/partkey.md

 - _schemeId_ is a 16-bit, little-endian constant integer with value of 0

-- _Signature_ is a 12,304-bit string represents a Falcon signature in a CT format.
+- _Signature_ is a 12,304-bit string representing a Falcon signature in a CT format.

 - _VerifyingKey_ is a 14,344-bit string